pravusid/TIL/AWS/code-deploy.md

 ps aux | grep codedeploy-agent
 ```

-### agent 실행 환경변수
+### Agent 실행 환경변수

-agent 실행시 환경변수는 다음과 같음
+Agent 실행시 환경변수는 다음과 같음

-1. LIFECYCLE_EVENT : This variable contains the name of the lifecycle event associated with the script.
+1. `LIFECYCLE_EVENT` : This variable contains the name of the lifecycle event associated with the script.
-2. DEPLOYMENT_ID : This variables contains the deployment ID of the current deployment.
+2. `DEPLOYMENT_ID` : This variables contains the deployment ID of the current deployment.
-3. APPLICATION_NAME : This variable contains the name of the application being deployed.
+3. `APPLICATION_NAME` : This variable contains the name of the application being deployed.
 This is the name the user sets in the console or AWS CLI.
-4. DEPLOYMENT_GROUP_NAME : This variable contains the name of the deployment group.
+4. `DEPLOYMENT_GROUP_NAME` : This variable contains the name of the deployment group.
 A deployment group is a set of instances associated with an application that you target for a deployment.
-5. DEPLOYMENT_GROUP_ID : This variable contains the ID of the deployment group in AWS CodeDeploy that corresponds to the current deployment
+5. `DEPLOYMENT_GROUP_ID` : This variable contains the ID of the deployment group in AWS CodeDeploy that corresponds to the current deployment

 ## 준비